jgracie52/jgracie52.github.io/src/pages/blog/conwaytensor.md

 badge: "Demo"
 ---

-In my previous post, I implemented Conway's Game of Life using Svelte.
+In my previous post, I implemented Conway's Game of Life using JavaScript and Svelte.
 In that implementation, I used a 2D array to store the state of each cell and updated the state of each cell based on the state of its neighbors.
 Using that array, I was able to update an HTML table to display the state of each cell.

 While that implementation certainly worked, it would not be very efficient for larger grids.
 In this post, I will be reimplementing Conway's Game of Life using TensorFlowJS.
 This will allow me to use the GPU to perform the calculations, which should be much faster than using a 2D array and updating an HTML table.

 ## The Grid

 In order to implement Conway's Game of Life, we need to set up a grid to represent the state of each cell.
-In TensorFlowJS, we can use a 2D tensor to represent the grid.
+In TensorFlowJS, we can use a 2D tensor to represent the grid, with an extra 3rd dimension to represent pixel values.
 Each cell will be represented by a 1 or 0, where 1 represents a live cell and 0 represents a dead cell.

 ```javascript